audiomancer/react-domless-media/README.md

 		}
 />
 ```
-In the example above, all children of `DOMLessMedia` component would be displayed only in `screen and (min-width: 1024px)`.
+In the example above, all children of `DOMLessMedia` component would be displayed only when `window.innerWidth` would be greater than or equal to a `1024` (pixels).
 Remember to wrap multiple components in `React.Fragment`!